 Due to the durability of the Texas economy and the availability of billions in federal stimulus dollars, public schools are not facing the funding cuts that were once feared.
 Still, the full funding of House Bill 3, passed in 2019, will continue to require significant resources invested in both public education and property-tax compression.
 Given the many disruptions students have faced over the last year, from COVID-19 to the February 2021 winter storms, it is important to continue making meaningful investments in public education.

 Legislators should also be mindful of the rapidly growing cost of the property-tax compression that was included in House Bill 3.
 In the current session and in the future, compressing property tax rates should not come at the cost of investing in students.

 Preserve local control and flexibility

 Local school districts need the flexibility to address the unique needs of their communities.
-The Legislature should consider increasing local discretion by suspending costly mandates in House Bill 3, such as teacher incentive pay, that limit local school boards’ discretion in the use of limited funds.
+As the state distributes federal COVID-19 relief dollars and other resources to schools, it is critical that local school districts have the discretion and flexibility to use those dollars to meet the specific needs and priorities of their communities.
+One-size-fits-all mandates do not serve a diverse state well.
 Additionally, districts should keep authority over the amount retained in their fund balances and legislators should not reduce state entitlements based on that amount.

 Keep the funding for public schools with public schools